“Metabolites are intermediate products of cellular metabolism catalyzed by various enzymes that naturally occur within the cells.”

 Plant metabolites are of two types:

 These are the chemical compounds produced during the growth and development, processes.
 They are also involved in the primary metabolic processes of respiration and photosynthesis.
-The primary metabolites synthesized by the cell and also They maintain the physiological functions of the body and are known as central metabolites.
-They are the intermediate products of anabolic metabolism which are used by the cells for the formation of essential macromolecules.
+The primary metabolites are formed in the growth phase.
+They maintain the physiological functions of the body and are known as central metabolites.
+They are the intermediate products of anabolic metabolism, which are used by the cells for the formation of essential macromolecules.

 Amino acids, vitamins, organic acids, are some of the primary metabolites produced industrially.
 Alcohol is the major primary metabolite produced on a large scale, industrially.